grantrobertsmith/InfoSyncServices/iPhone/README.md

-This repository is located [here](https://www.github.com/grantrobertsmith/Singular).
+This repository for this project (Singular - an iPhone PDS) is located [here](https://www.github.com/grantrobertsmith/Singular).